7 Style Secrets From Tessa Thompson’s Sorry to Bother You You Probably Missed

 On Creating Mr. Blank...

-Mr. Blank's finalized look, which includes a bowler hat and eye patch, was a combination of how Boots and Deirdre saw the character.
-Boots wanted to use a leather shop in Oakland for the patch and Deirdre pushed for the hat.
+Mr. Blank's finalized look, which includes a bowler hat and eye patch, was a combination of how Boots and Deirdra saw the character.
+Boots wanted to use a leather shop in Oakland for the patch and Deirdra pushed for the hat.

 "Mr. Blank was a really interesting character, in that he has no backstory," the costume director shared.
 "He's just a man that appears.
 For me, having studying art history and understanding surrealism, the film itself is very surreal.
 I took that straight to the place in Renee Magritte.
 You have a man that has no clear name.
 Even though we see his face, he's still a man without an identity."